bradcstevens/visionary-lab/README.md

 # Visionary Lab

-**Create high-quality visual content with GPT-Image-1 and Sora on Azure OpenAI—tailored for professional use cases.**
+**Create high-quality visual content with GPT-Image-1 and Sora 2 on Azure OpenAI—tailored for professional use cases.**

 ## Key Features

+### Video Generation (Sora 2)
-- Create videos from a text prompt with the Sora model
+- Create videos from text prompts with the **Sora 2** model
+- Generate videos from text + images (image-to-video)
+- Audio automatically included in all generated videos
+- Support for multiple resolutions: 720p and 1080p (landscape and portrait)
+- Durations: 4s, 8s, or 12s

+### Image Generation (GPT-Image-1)
 - Generate polished image assets from text prompts, input images, or both
 - Refine prompts using AI best practices to ensure high-impact visuals
 - Analyze outputs with AI for quality control, metadata tagging, and asset optimization
 - Provide guardrails for content showing brands products (brand protection)

+### Asset Management
-- Manage your content in an organized asset library
+- Manage your content in an organized asset library with folder support
+- Automatic video analysis and metadata tagging

 <img src="ui-sample.png" alt="description" width="800"/>